gabes-machado/gabes-machado/README.md

 <!-- Bio section -->
 <p align="center">
 Oh hi there, didn't see you coming in.
 I'm Machado.
-An engineer with a creative, quality-driven approach to software engineering, eletronics and artificial intelligence.
+An engineer with a creative, quality-driven approach to computer engineering, eletronics and artificial intelligence.
 Focusing in problem solving.
 All of this is mixed with a set of soft skills that comes from a diverse professional experience, and also from other "non-professional" experiences. <b>Interested in what I have made?
 Check out my repos for projects, and my <a href="https://www.behance.net/machadogabriel"><b>Behance</b></a> for some design work.
 </p>

 <p align="center">